BrianSward/usgs-sample-code/README.md

 ### StringFilter Class
 A class that supports filtering values based on criteria and keywords.

-## TESTING / Usage Examples
+## Testing / Usage Examples

-To test the above functions, open a Shell here on Replit and then type
+To test the above functions, clone down the repo, open a terminal and in the directory which contains both tests.js and index.js type:

     node tests.js